rensawamo/melos_starter/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Documentation update

 ## Checklist
-- [ ] I have read the CONTRIBUTING guidelines
 - [ ] Tests have been added/updated (if applicable)
 - [ ] Documentation has been updated (if applicable)